Air Pollution and its Effect on Bodies of Water

 Improving Air Quality by Reducing Air Pollution

 Among all types of pollution, air pollution is the single greatest environmental risk to human health.
 Air pollution is linked to numerous diseases and has been linked to approximately 6.5 million premature deaths.
-In developing countries, air pollution disproportionately affects the elderly, women, and children more.
+In developing countries, air pollution disproportionately affects the elderly, women, and especially children.
 This is especially true in low-income populations for they are often exposed to high levels of ambient air pollution and indoor air pollution from things like wood fuel and kerosene.

 Air pollution can be transported over long distances and across oceans and borders.
-Without aggressive intervention, it is estimated that the number of premature deaths caused by air pollution would increase by up to 50 percent by 2050.
+Without aggressive intervention, it is estimated that the number of premature deaths caused by air pollution will increase by up to 50 percent by 2050.

 Air pollution’s negative impacts on the economy, work productivity, healthcare costs and tourism bear a high cost.
 It may be difficult to accurately determine the returns that come from investing in air pollution control.
 However, most experts agree that investments in air pollution control would, at worst, break even.
 Cost-effective solutions to addressing air pollution do exist and should be taken advantage of.

 All countries should take poor air quality into consideration when coming up with Sustainable Development Goals.
-This is especially true in the cities and urban areas of developing countries with air quality the does not meet the guidelines set by the World Health Organization.
+This is especially true in the cities and urban areas of developing countries with air quality that does not meet the guidelines set by the World Health Organization.

 Everyone has the power to reduce air pollution and improve air quality.
 Here are some of the things that you could do: